Pythia: Oracular procedure

 Plutarch describes the events of one session in which the omens were ill-favored, but the Oracle was consulted nonetheless.
 The priests proceeded to receive the prophecy, but the result was a hysterical uncontrollable reaction from the priestess that resulted in her death a few days later.

 At times when the Pythia was not available, consultants could obtain guidance by asking simple yes-or-no questions to the priests.
 A response was returned through the tossing of colored beans, one color designating "yes", another "no".
 Little else is known of this practice.

-Between 535 and 615 of the Oracles (statements) of Delphi are known to have survived since classical times, of which over half are said to be accurate historically (see List of oracular statements from Delphi for some examples).
+Between 535 and 615 of the Oracles (statements) of Delphi are known to have survived since classical times, of which over half are said to be accurate historically (see List of oracular statements from Delphi for examples).

 Cicero noted no expedition was undertaken, no colony sent out, and no affair of any distinguished individuals went on without the sanction of the oracle.

-The early fathers of the Christian church believed demons were allowed to assist them to spread idolatry, so that the need for a savior would be more evident.
+The early fathers of the Christian church believed demons were allowed to assist them to spread idolatry so that the need for a savior would be more evident.